-Both Palm Desert and Copper Mountain Campuses support active ASCOD organizations.
-One student from each campus is elected each year to serve as Student Trustee and to represent the general student population at the regular meetings of the Board of Trustees.
+College of the Desert supports an active ASCOD organization.
+One student from campus is elected each year to serve as Student Trustee and to represent the general student population at the regular meetings of the Board of Trustees.
 ASCOD has adopted a constitution incorporating rules and regulations which provide for a governing body that reflects the interests of the entire student population.

-VARSITY SPORTS ATHLETICS
+VARSITY SPORTS/ ATHLETICS

 College of the Desert is a member of the Foothill Athletic Conference.
-The conference includes these colleges: Antelope Valley, Barstow, Cerro Coso, Citrus, Chaffey, College of the Desert, Mt.
+The conference includes these colleges: Antelope Valley, Barstow, Cerro Coso, Chaffey, College of the Desert, Mt.
 San Jacinto, Rio Hondo, San Bernardino Valley and Victor Valley.
+There are also additional schools "hosted" in many of the conference sports.

-At this time, the college participates in the following sports: for men - baseball, basketball, football, golf, and tennis; for women - basketball, golf, soccer, softball, tennis, and volleyball.
+At this time, the college participates in the following sports: for men - baseball, basketball, football, golf, soccer, and tennis; for women - basketball, cross-country, golf, soccer, softball, tennis, and volleyball.